Traditional substations (mechanical relays, limited visibility, first RTUs with IO)

-In the early 1990s, parallel efforts were started to develop an object-oriented protocol that focuses more on the actual functions and information of a device, rather than low-level implementation detail such as register addresses and data type.
+Parallel efforts started in the early 1990s to develop an object-oriented protocol that focuses more on the actual functions and information of a devices rather than low-level implementation detail such as register addresses and data type.

-As utilities tried to move toward vendor-agnostic solutions, interoperability was another main force behind new protocol developments.
+Interoperability was another main force behind new protocol developments as utilities tried to move toward vendor-agnostic solutions.
 New protocols should make sure devices from different vendors would be able to exchange information with the least amount of configuration.

-Although traditional protection systems tend to be completely separated from the automation and control system – and are still relying on dedicated hardwire signals between CTs and PTs and relays– IEC 61850 presents a system model where protection data points could be exchanged on a shared Ethernet link.
-It implements necessary measures to make sure this information will be delivered in a deterministic way within a redefined period of time.
+Although traditional protection systems tend to be completely separated from the automation and control system and are still relying on dedicated hardwire signals between CTs and PTs and relays, IEC 61850 presents a system model where protection data points could be exchanged on a shared Ethernet link.
+It implements necessary measures to make sure this information will be delivered in a deterministic way within a redefined time period.

-Early remote monitoring started by using modems on telephones or leased lines.
+Early remote monitoring started by using modems on telephone or leased lines.
 At the time when most of the devices in the field had very limited communication capabilities, these methods of communication were sufficient for most situations.
-Initial efforts were made using a gateway device in the field that would concentrate information it was receiving from serial devices and send that information to a master station using a modem based on a predefined time schedule.
-Concentrating information would improve the communication (and reduce the cost) as sending data points in one burst would reduce the communication time – as compared to sending small data packets from different devices over a longer period of time.
+Initial efforts were made using a gateway device in the field that would concentrate information it was receiving from serial devices and would send information to a master station using a modem based on a predefined time schedule.
+Concentrating information would improve the communication (and the cost) as sending data points in one burst would reduce the communication time as compared to sending small data packets from different devices over a longer time period.

-Although redundancy is not a new concept, new technology makes it easier to implement and manage redundant devices.
+Although redundancy is not a new concept, new technology is easier to implement and manage redundant devices.
 In a hot standby configuration, two devices (e.g. a gateway) can be configured in a group where one acts as ‘’active’’ while the other one stays in ‘’standby."
-The standby device constantly monitors the status of the active device while the active device receives information from other parties, updates both its internal database and the database of the standby unit and sends information to one or multiple clients.
-If the standby device detects that the active unit is no longer communicating, it assumes (after a predefined period of time) that the active device is no longer functional and takes over the control and continues sending/receiving information.
+The standby device constantly monitors the status of the active device while the active device receives information from other parties, updates its internal database as well as the database of the standby unit and sends information to one or multiple clients.
+If the standby device detects that the active unit is not communicating anymore, after a predefined period of time it assumes that it is not functional anymore and takes over the control and continues sending/receiving.

 Sophisticated redundant systems also support virtual addresses.
-A virtual address will hide physical device addresses, so the transition stays transparent as long as the virtual address is used for the communication.
+A virtual address will hide physical device addresses so this transition stays transparent as long as the virtual address is used for the communication.

 In recent years, Precision Time Protocol (IEEE standard 1588) was introduced to leverage existing network infrastructure to provide sub-microsecond time accuracy for devices in control and protection systems.